Cornutum/tcases/Tcases-Guide.md

 ### Defining System Functions ###

-A <A name="systemInputDef">system input definition</A> describes a specific system-under-test, so the root object of the document looks like this:
+A system input definition describes a specific system-under-test, so the root object of the document looks like this:

 ```json
 {